 Admissions at Oakland LEARN are about figuring out together whether your child will thrive here.

-We never decline an application because a child needs financial aid.
-We don’t require tests.
-We do rolling admissions year-round - since lessons are personalized for each student, it is fine if they’re starting ‘late’ or ‘early’.
+We are not able to grant all requests for financial aid, but we will never decline or disfavor an admissions application because a child needs financial aid.
+We don’t conduct testing for admissions; we think that most students benefit from faster-paced, individualized instruction.
 We want to make Oakland LEARN an option for every child who benefits from this style of learning.

 What predicts whether a student is a good fit for Oakland LEARN?
 The simplest and best predictor is whether they like it when they try it.
 We offer summer sessions for families to check out Oakland LEARN with no commitment.
 We are also willing to accommodate one week and two week trials year-round.